fenago/pytest-quick-start-guide/pytest-quickstart/Lab_7.md

 Overview of what we have learned
 -----------------------------------

-The following sections will summarize what we have learned in this book.
+The following sections will summarize what we have learned in this course.

 ### Introduction